bendalab/plottools/docs/structure.md

 functions that would go into the central `plotstyle.py` module.
 Having code for the design directly in the plot function makes it very tedious to change the design later on, because this then needs to be changed in every plot function.
-Anyways, this is not a good coding style!
+Anyways, repeating the same commands over and over in all the different plot functions is not a good coding style!

 How to provide the data for the plotting function is the only other